 Body plethysmography uses Boyle’s law to measure the compressible gas volume within the thorax and is more accurate than gas dilution techniques.
 While sitting in an airtight box, the patient tries to inhale against a closed mouthpiece from FRC.
 As the chest wall expands, the pressure in the closed box rises.
 Knowing the pre-inspiratory box volume and the pressure in the box before and after the inspiratory effort allows for calculation of the change in box volume, which must equal the change in lung volume.

-In contrast to the spirogram, which displays airflow (in L) over time (in sec), the flow-volume loop (see Figure: Flow-volume loops.) displays airflow (in L/sec) as it relates to lung volume (in L) during maximal inspiration from complete exhalation (residual volume [RV]) and during maximum expiration from complete inhalation (TLC).
+In contrast to the spirogram, which displays airflow (in L) over time (in seconds), the flow-volume loop displays airflow (in L/second) as it relates to lung volume (in L) during maximal inspiration from complete exhalation (residual volume [RV]) and during maximum expiration from complete inhalation (TLC).
 The principal advantage of the flow-volume loop is that it can show whether airflow is appropriate for a particular lung volume.
 For example, airflow is normally slower at low lung volumes because elastic recoil is lower at lower lung volumes.
 Patients with pulmonary fibrosis have low lung volumes and their airflow appears to be decreased if measured alone.
 However, when airflow is presented as a function of lung volume, it becomes apparent that airflow is actually higher than normal (as a result of the increased elastic recoil characteristic of fibrotic lungs).

 Flow-volume loops require that absolute lung volumes be measured.
 Unfortunately, many laboratories simply plot airflow against the FVC; the flow-FVC loop does not have an inspiratory limb and therefore does not provide as much information.